jetbrains-academy/scala-tutorial/Classes Vs Case Classes/Equality/task.md

 ## Equality

-In the example, the same definitions of bank accounts lead to different values, whereas the same definitions of notes lead to equal values.
+In the example in the code editor, the same definitions of bank accounts lead to different values, whereas the same definitions of notes lead to equal values.

 As we have seen in the previous sections, stateful classes introduce a notion of *identity*